ioncakephper/test-weaver/README.md

 # Perform a dry run for all YAML files in the 'features' directory
 testweaver generate "features/**/*.yml" --dry-run

+# Generate tests with a custom output directory, preserving the source folder structure
+# For a source file at 'tests/sample/cli.test.yaml', the output will be 'out/tests/sample/cli.test.js'
+testweaver generate --output-dir out
 ```

 #### `init`